AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

 The following are features supported in `react-aad-msal` which are not supported in `msal-react`:

 - Verifying IdToken expiration before rendering protected components & automatic refresh of expired IdTokens
-- Out of the box support for redux store
+- Out of the box support for redux store (alternative below)

 ### Initialization